A 232 Year History of our fight against Islam & why true history is no longer taught in our public schools...

 Ninth ~ Being young is beautiful, but being old is comfortable.

-Tenth ~ Long ago, when men cursed and beat the ground with sticks,
+Tenth ~ Long ago, when men cursed and beat the ground with sticks, it was called witchcraft.
+Today it's called golf.

 And, finally ~ If you don't learn to laugh at trouble, you won't have anything to laugh at when you're old